rafaelromao/keyboards/docs/base.md

 ### Double Comma for Leader Key
 - The Leader Key can be accessed double tapping the comma key.
 This allow really fast access to leader sequences.

-### Double Dot for New Sentences
-- A double tap in the dot key outputs dot followed by space, and activates one-shot shift.
-This will make it easier to enter a new sentence.

 ### Pontuation Hold
 - Holding a pontuation key (dot, comma or semicollon) will add it to the end of the current line.